xtuml/otel2puml/docs/development/end-to-end-tests/Constraints/Simple.md

 #### Simple
 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND.svg)

-prdocues this result
+prodcues this result using the tool

 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND_equiv.svg)

 #### Extra branch merging in
 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND_with_extra_branch.svg)

-produces this result
+produces this result using the tool

 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND_with_extra_branch_equiv.svg)

 #### Loop following branch event
 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND_with_self_loop.svg)

-produces this result
+produces this result using the tool

 ![](/end-to-end-pumls/constraints/simple/AND/multiple_same_event_AND_with_self_loop_equiv.svg)